MongoEngine/eve-mongoengine/README.md

 * You have to give Eve some dummy domain to shut him up.
 Without this he will complain about empty domain.
 * You cannot use mongoengine's custom `primary_key` (because of Eve).
-* Cannot use `GenericEmbeddedDocumentField, FileField, ImageField, SequenceField`.
+* Cannot use `GenericEmbeddedDocumentField and SequenceField`.
+* You can use FileField (tested) and ImageField (not tested yet), but operation with files handles Eve's GridFS layer, not mongoengine's GridFSProxy!
 * Tested only on python 2.7 and 3.3.
 * If you update your document using mongoengine model (i.e. by calling `save()`, the `updated` field wont be updated to current time.
 This is because there arent